DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP_Snooping.md

 HOW DOES IT WORK?

-- If a DHCP MESSAGE is received on a TRUSTED PORT, forward it as normal without inspection
+- If a DHCP message is received on a trusted port, forward it as normal without inspection
-- If a DHCP MESSAGE is received on an UNTRUSTED PORT, inspect it and act as follows:
+- If a DHCP message is received on an untrusted port, inspect it and act as follows:
     - If it is a DHCP SERVER message, discard it
     - If it as a DHCP CLIENT message, perform the following checks:
         - DISCOVER / REQUEST messages :
-            - Check if the FRAME’S SOURCE MAC ADDRESS and the DHCP MESSAGE’S CHADDR FIELDS match.
+            - Check if the FRAME’S SOURCE MAC ADDRESS and the DHCP message’s CHADDR FIELDS match.
                 - MATCH = FORWARD
                 - MISMATCH = DISCARD
         - RELEASE / DECLINE messages: